thoughtbot/superglue/docs/react-redux.md

 ## NavComponent

-A nav component for your redux application.
+A nav component for your application.

 ```javascript
 import Nav from '@jho406/breezy/dist/NavComponent'